ivy-llc/ivy/CONTRIBUTING.md

 2. **Create Issue:**

-   - Create a new issue with the title being just the name of the sub-task you would like to work on.
+   - Create a new issue with the title being just the name of the sub-task you would like to work on and finding solution.

 3. **Comment on the ToDo List:**